When is the commencement ceremony?

 I am not planning to participate in the ceremony.
 Do I need to apply?

 YES.
 All students need to apply to graduate (complete a degree or licensure) even if not participating in commencement.
 The application is what triggers the evaluation of your completed credits and any remaining requirements.
 A degree or licensure will not be awarded if there is no application.

 What is a graduation evaluation or degree audit?

 The audit is for Traditional (daytime) students.
 It is an evaluation of your entire academic program: General Education requirements, Major or Minor requirements and overall degree requirements.
 DegreeWorks will be used in certain catalog years and others may need planning forms.
 Your advisor typically will cover all of these elements with you, but this audit process double checks all requirements so that nothing is holding up your degree being awarded when your classes are done.
 This is especially important when you have majors and minors in different disciplines.
 Sometimes there is extra paperwork needed that you and your advisor may not be aware of or that you thought you turned in but the Registrar's office never received.
 You must have applied online to graduate in order to have a graduation evaluation.
 (Cohort students - Graduate or Undergraduate are not required to meet for an audit).

 How long does an evaluation/audit take?

 Why do I have a Graduation/Registration hold?

-Registration holds will be placed on all potential traditional (daytime student) graduates accounts until all forms are received and the meeting with the Registrar (degree audit) has taken place.
+Registration holds will be placed on all potential traditional (daytime student) graduates accounts until the meeting with the Registrar (degree audit) has taken place.